djplaner/blog/docs/2014/04/18/designing-for-situation-awareness-in-a-complex-system/index.md

 ---
+categories:
+- indicators
+- irac
+date: 2014-04-18 15:17:54+10:00
+next:
+  text: How much reblogging is "bad"?
+  url: /blog2/2014/05/05/how-much-reblogging-is-bad/
+previous:
+  text: Staff need to be using the same tools they use to teach to also learn
+  url: /blog2/2014/04/02/staff-need-to-be-using-the-same-tools-they-use-to-teach-to-also-learn/
 title: Designing for situation awareness in a complex system
-date: 2014-04-18 15:17:54+10:00
-categories: ['indicators', 'irac']
 type: post
 template: blog-post.html
 comments: